Marius-Knipp/NamUs-Matching/README.md

 ## Project Overview

 This project leverages modern machine learning techniques to analyze and match missing persons to unidentified remains using data from the National Missing and Unidentified Persons System ([NamUs](https://namus.nij.ojp.gov/)).
-The pipeline combines structured rule-based filtering with nuanced LLM-driven textual analysis to increase the likelihood of finding meaningful matches.
+The pipeline combines structured rule-based filtering with LLM-driven textual analysis to increase the likelihood of finding meaningful matches.
 The process involves:

 1. **Data Collection**:
    Leveraging the NamUs Scraper by Prepager ([GitHub Repository](https://github.com/Prepager/namus-scraper)), the `scrape_data.py` script downloads data for all missing and unidentified persons from NamUs.